la2050/archive/_projects/2014/ca-youth-jobs-tour-los-angeles-stops.md

       institutions, and higher education systems that prepares students for seamless transitions between high school, higher education institutions, and the workforce) (Dream Metric)
+  Please describe yourself: Proposed collaboration (we want to work with partners!)
   impact_metrics: >-
     Our Los Angeles Youth Jobs Tour will build solutions and buy-in to address high youth unemployment in partnership with young Angelenos.
 We’ll